Road Haulage Association: Campaigns

-Campaigns that the RHA has been involved with on behalf of its members include:
+Some of the campaigns that the RHA has been involved with on behalf of its members include:

 Increasing Speed Limits – In 2015, the speed limit for vehicles weighing over 7.5 tonnes was increased from 40 mph to 50 mph.

 HGV Road User Levy – The HGV Road User Levy Act 2013, which aimed to reduce the taxation gap between UK and foreign-registered vehicles, introduced a levy requiring foreign HGVs to pay to use the UK road network.

-Fuel Duty – An alliance with Fair Fuel UK which aimed to change HM Treasury's stance on road-fuel duty.
+Fuel Duty and Fuel Pressures – An alliance with Fair Fuel UK which aimed to change HM Treasury's stance on road-fuel duty.
 The campaign resulted in an annual saving of £6,000 per average 44-tonne truck.
+In 2026 the RHA has been leading the campaign and communications in response to fuel price and supply pressures linked to instability in the Middle East, positioning the issue as a wider economic and resilience concern.
+This includes a sustained national national media and social media campaign and clear messaging to government on the need to prioritise essential road transport operators in the road freight, coach and van sectors in any disruptions to fuel supply.
+They have also campaigned for an essential user rebate to support operators.

-Love The Lorry – Launched in 2015 with a function at the House of Commons, Love The Lorry is an annual series of events aimed at educating school-age children, promoting a career in logistics for students, and raising awareness of the industry that delivers 85% of the economy to the general public.
+Love The Lorry (now National Lorry Week) – Launched in 2015 with a function at the House of Commons, and has now become National Lorry Week.
+It is a campaign with is an annual series of events aimed at educating school-age children, promoting a career in logistics for students, and raising awareness of the industry that delivers 85% of the economy to the general public.

+National Coach Week - Launched in 2022 as the UK’s first dedicated campaign to promote the coach sector, National Coach Week is an annual campaign aimed at raising awareness of the vital role coaches play in connecting communities, supporting tourism and contributing over £6 billion annually to the UK economy.
+It also promotes careers in the sector and engages policymakers to strengthen recognition of the industry’s value.

+Freight Crime - An ongoing campaign, which has brought national attention to the growing issue of goods theft from lorries and supply chains highlighting it as a major organised crime and economic concern.
+The campaign generated widespread media coverage, influenced parliamentary debate, contributed to the introduction of a Private Member’s Bill and mobilised members to drive meaningful engagement with policy makers.
+The media campaign was shortlisted for an award in 2026.